PhilParisi/PondAutomation/README.md

 4. `total_program_runtime` How many MINUTES do you want to run the program for? --> for the number that is inputted, the program ends when this duration is reached // if 0 is inputted, there will be no programmed end to the program (note: if a power outage hits, the program will pick up where it left off and continue running until the duration is reached)
 5. `pond_autorestart_after_outage` Would you like to automatically start the pond after outages? --> if 1, the script automatically restarts when power cycled // if 0, the script will die when powered down and must be manually restarted

-Note: the configuration files must be in the form provided in `quick.py`.
+Note: the configuration files must be in the form provided in `quick.py` and be inside the `configs/` folder.

 ### Outputs
 - the solenoid is programmed to open and close at intervals set in the 'Inputs' section